-Fantasy Football Week 1 Instant Reaction: Jaguars lose Allen Robinson, leaving chance for Marqise Lee, Allen Hurns to step up
+Fantasy Football Week 1 Instant Reaction: Jaguars fear torn ACL for Allen Robinson, leaving chance for Marqise Lee, Allen Hurns to step up

 However, if there is one place they might have an excess of talent, it's at wide receiver.
 In 2015 Allen Hurns racked up 1,031 receiving yards and 10 touchdowns, and then Marqise Lee stepped up in 2016, hauling in 63 passes for 851 yards while Hurns struggled with injuries.
 This team has multiple talented young receivers who can potentially step up, if Robinson is forced to miss multiple weeks or more.

 So, which one should you target?
 Hurns is owned in 15 percent of CBSSports.com leagues, while Lee is on rosters in 18 percent of leagues, so both are widely available.
-In all likelihood, both pllayers will be on waivers in Week 2 in your league, so which should you add?
+In all likelihood, both players will be on waivers in Week 2 in your league, so which should you add?

 Lee was the better option in 2016, and has the better pedigree as a former second-round pick.
 He hauled in 63 of 105 targets, giving him a catch rate of 60.0 percent, by far the best mark on the team among wide receivers.
 At least last year, Lee looked like the team's best wideout.